SAP/sap-btp-service-operator/README.md

 - In the `metadata`, you can customize only its labels and annotations.
 - You can customize `stringData` or utilize one of the available formatting options as detailed in the [Formats of Service Binding Secrets](#formats-of-service-binding-secrets) section.

-**Important**:  If you customize `stringData`, your customization takes precedence over the predefined formats.
+**Important**:  If you customize `stringData`, your customization takes precedence over the pre-defined formats.

-Example
+Example of using both the pre-defined formats and customization:

 `ServiceBinding`

 ```yaml